 How do I join Toastmasters?

-First, you are welcome to attend meetings as guest as many times as you'd like!
-All are welcome at Toast of the Town Toastmasters.
-If you decide to become a member, please work with the VP Membership to complete a member application and pay dues ($20 new member fee and a prorated portion of the six month membership due ($100/6-month), plus the new membership kit of $20.00.
-This fee pays for a six month membership, a subscription to Toastmaster’s magazine, and access to Pathways.
+You are welcome to attend meetings as a guest as many times as you'd like!
+If you decide to become a member after attending two meetings, please work with the VP Membership to complete a member application and pay dues ($20 new member fee and a prorated portion of the six month membership dues (we pay $100 every 6 months).

 What specifically will I learn to do as a Toastmaster?